giocomai/quackingllama/README.md

 cat(">", resp_df$response)
 ```

-> This appears to be an image of a bird’s head, possibly a goose or
+> This appears to be a digital illustration of a bird’s head, possibly a
-> swan, with its beak open and feathers ruffled.
-The image is framed by
-> a pink hexagon shape.
+> duck or goose, with a bright pink hexagon border around it.
+The image
+> is likely a graphic or icon used for decorative or illustrative
+> purposes.

 ``` r
 resp_df <- ql_prompt(